m-dupont/oxyroot/readme.md

 To make this library :

-- inspiration taken from [groot](https://github.com/go-hep/hep/tree/main/groot) for reading root file, even the code organisation
+- heavy inspiration taken from [groot](https://github.com/go-hep/hep/tree/main/groot) for reading root file, even the code organisation
 - inspiration taken from [uproot](https://github.com/scikit-hep/uproot5) to provide branch interface (for reading basket buffer)

+## See also

+Another rust implementation of a root reader is [`root-io`](https://crates.io/crates/root-io).

 ## Getting started